Import Geometry

 When exporting OBJ files from Rhino, a dialog with several options for export opens.
 If the goal is to use these files for importing them in ShapeDiver in Rhino 6, make sure the option "Wrap long lines" from the Formatting tab is unchecked, otherwise the viewer will not be able to parse them.

-In Rhino 7, most of the formats available for importing in Rhino (command _Import
+In Rhino 7 and Rhino 8, most of the formats available for importing in Rhino (command _Import

 ) are also available with the Import Geometry component.
 Right-click on the component to see the full list in the context menu.